mmurygin/notes/microservices/common.md

 1. The goal is create fully isolated service.
 Which could and should be deployed independenly.
 1. Do not start with microservices.
 Because getting bounded context wrong it's very expensive.
 So it's better to wait until thigs become stable
 1. **Retry all requests**
-1. Topic for unhandled messages
+1. Create topic for error messages

 ## API
 1. Use correct HTTP status codes